Adhesion railway: Sanding

 On an adhesion railway, most locomotives will have a sand containment vessel.
 Properly dried sand can be dropped onto the rail to improve traction under slippery conditions.
 The sand is most often applied using compressed air via tower, crane, silo or train.
 When an engine slips, particularly when starting a heavy train, sand applied at the front of the driving wheels greatly aids in tractive effort causing the train to "lift", or to commence the motion intended by the engine driver.

 Sanding however also has some negative effects.
 It can cause a "sandfilm", which consists of crushed sand, that is compressed to a film on the track where the wheels make contact.
 Together with some moisture on the track, which acts as a light adhesive and keeps the applied sand on the track, the wheels "bake" the crushed sand into a more solid layer of sand.
 Because the sand is applied to the first wheels on the locomotive, the following wheels may run, at least partially and for a limited time, on a layer of sand (sandfilm).
-While traveling this means that electric locomotives may lose contact to the track-ground, causing the locomotive to create electromagnetic interference and currents through the couplers.
+While traveling this means that electric locomotives may lose contact with the track-ground, causing the locomotive to create electromagnetic interference and currents through the couplers.
 In standstill, when the locomotive is parked, track circuits may detect an empty track because the locomotive is electrically isolated from the track.